KDE/digikam-doc/asset_management/data_protection.rst

 Hard Disks (HDD)
 ~~~~~~~~~~~~~~~~

 Disk manufacturers keep their statistics to themselves.
 A manufacturer guaranty buys you a new disk, but no data.
-Google for one has done a large scale study on HDD failure mechanisms: `Disk Failures study <https://research.google.com/archive/disk_failures.pdf>`_.
+Google for One has done a large scale study on HDD failure mechanisms: `Disk Failures study <https://research.google.com/archive/disk_failures.pdf>`_.

 In a nutshell: Disks run longest when operating between 35°C and 45°C, at lower temperatures the error rates increases dramatically.
 Controller parts (electronics) are the foremost sources of failure, SMART does not diagnose any of this.
 Some SMART errors are indicative of imminent failure, in particular scan errors and relocation counts.
 Lifetime expectancy is 4-5 years.